Funkhaus Berlin: Events

 Funkhaus has hosted numerous concerts and music festivals.
 In 2016, Funkhaus hosted the Michelberger Music Festival curated by Bon Iver's Justin Vernon, the National's Aaron Dessner, Bryce Dessner, Marijuana Deathsquads' Ryan Olson, Vincent Moon, André de Ridder and the founders of the Michelberger Hotel in Berlin.
 In 2018, the organizers returned to Funkhaus for a second edition, which was now called PEOPLE.
 On 17 March 2017, Depeche Mode gave a promotional concert to 1000 fans at the Funkhaus Berlin to promote their Global Spirit Tour, streaming the concert live on the internet.
 In 2018, Ryuichi Sakamoto performed a concert with Alva Noto at Funkhaus.
 Nils Frahm's 2020 film, Tripping with Nils Frahm, was recorded from his live performance at Funkhaus Berlin.
 Other artists who have performed at Funkhaus Berlin include Aphex Twin, Four Tet, and The Necks.

 Funkhaus Berlin has hosted numerous conferences, including MusicTech Fest, Superbooth, Ableton Loop, CTM Festival, and the Spatial Festival.
 In 2018, Funkhaus Berlin was the Red Bull Music Academy venue.

-Since 2023, the Utopia (orchestra) international festival orchestra has maintained a creative residence at the Funkhaus Berlin.
+Since 2023, the Utopia international festival orchestra has maintained a creative residence at the Funkhaus Berlin.